44jovi/44jovi/README.md

-## Hi, I am Jovi! 👋
+## Hi, I am Jovi 👋

-I'm driven to do meaningful work with technology to make a positive difference in the world.
+Driven to do meaningful work with technology to make a positive difference in the world.

 I recently graduated from a full-time, self-led, intensive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.